BoevaLab/MTRNA-sc-cancer/notebooks/README.md

 In the following explanations, the `XXXX` replace names that are repeated across the notebook (usually the cancer type).

 ## `1. analyze_unfiltered_data.ipynb`
-This notebook contains the analysis used to create Suppl Fig S2 and S12.
+This notebook contains the analysis comparing unfiltered and filtered data, used to create Suppl Fig S2 and S12.
 - `adata = sc.read_h5ad("/add/path/here/XXXX.h5ad")`: path to where the data BEFORE preprocessing is saved.
 - `filtered_adata = sc.read_h5ad("/add/path/here/filtered_data/XXXX/filtered_adata.h5ad")`: path to where the data AFTER preprocessing is saved.
 - `fig.savefig("/add/path/here/figures/pre_vs_post/XXXX.svg", dpi=200, bbox_inches="tight")`:  path to where to save the figures.

 ## `2. celllevel_analysis.ipynb`
-This notebook contains the analysis used to create Suppl Fig S3-S11.
+This notebook contains the analysis finding case and controls and comparing the pctMT in healthy and malignant cells, used to create Suppl Fig S3-S11.
 - `full_resdir = pl.Path("/add/path/here/markers_highmt")`: where to save the results
 - `adata = sc.read_h5ad("/add/path/here/filtered_data/XXXX/filtered_adata.h5ad")`: where the data after preprocessing data is saved.
 - `fig.savefig("/add/path/here/figures/case_control/XXXX.png", dpi=200, bbox_inches="tight")`: where to save the figures